2018 Medicine Admissions

 The Governing Body must ensure that the University has a credentialing process that considers the following essential pieces of information:

-Registration to recognising and accrediting bodies;
+Registration to recognising bodies;

 Curriculum that is standardised and guided by the United States Medical Licensing Examinations